MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Copy-MgBetaUserDriveListContentTypeToDefaultContentLocation.md

----
+﻿---
-external help file: Microsoft.Graph.Beta.Users.Actions-help.xml Module Name: Microsoft.Graph.Beta.Users.Actions ms.prod: sites-and-lists
-online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.users.actions/copy-mgbetauserdrivelistcontenttypetodefaultcontentlocation
+external help file: Microsoft.Graph.Beta.Users.Actions-help.xml Module Name: Microsoft.Graph.Beta.Users.Actions online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.users.actions/copy-mgbetauserdrivelistcontenttypetodefaultcontentlocation
 schema: 2.0.0
-ms.prod: sites-and-lists
 ---

 # Copy-MgBetaUserDriveListContentTypeToDefaultContentLocation

 ## SYNOPSIS
-Copy a file to a default content location in a content type][contentType].
+Copy a file to a default content location in a content type\]\[contentType\].
 The file can then be added as a default file or template via a POST operation.
-This API is available in the following [national cloud deployments.
+This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveListContentTypeToDefaultContentLocation?view=graph-powershell-1.0)

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveListContentTypeToDefaultContentLocation?view=graph-powershell-1.0)

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Copy-MgUserDriveListContentTypeToDefaultContentLocation](/powershell/module/Microsoft.Graph.Users.Actions/Copy-MgUserDriveListContentTypeToDefaultContentLocation?view=graph-powershell-1.0)

 ## SYNTAX